-The Policy reflects the requirements of the Public Contracts (Scotland) Regulations 2015, the Procurement Reform (Scotland) Act 2014 and the Procurement (Scotland) Regulations 2016, the Concession Contracts (Scotland) Regulations 2016, the Utilities Contracts (Scotland) Regulations 2016 and the Public Contracts (Scotland) Amendment Regulations 2016.
-These and other major pieces of legislation including the Equality Act 2010, the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012, the Fairer Scotland Duty, Equality Act (Part 1 of the Equality Act 2010) - commenced 2018), and the Climate Change Duty have informed the Council's Contract Standing Orders, details of which are contained in the Procurement Strategy.
+- Public Contracts (Scotland) Regulations 2015, - Procurement Reform (Scotland) Act 2014, - Procurement (Scotland) Regulations 2016, - Concession Contracts (Scotland) Regulations 2016, - Utilities Contracts (Scotland) Regulations 2016, - Public Contracts (Scotland) Amendment Regulations 2016, - Equality Act 2010, as amended, - Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012, - Climate Change (Scotland) Act 2009, as amended.

-This policy should be read in conjunction with the Council's Corporate Procurement Strategy and the Council's Contract Standing Orders.
+This policy should be read in conjunction with the Council's Procurement Strategy and the Council's Contract Standing Orders.
 It applies to the procurement of all goods, services and works.
-It aims to ensure that Council procurement activities contribute to the social, economic and environmental well-being of our remote and fragile islands communities, both now and in the future.
+It aims to ensure that Council procurement activities contribute to the social, economic and environmental well-being of our remote and fragile island communities, both now and in the future.

-The Sustainable Procurement Policy also reflects changes brought about by the requirements of the Community Empowerment Act Scotland 2015, a fundamental review of Community Planning Partnerships, and the development of a new Local Outcomes Improvement Plan (LOIP), which has replaced the Single Outcome Agreement and the integration of Health and Social Care.
+The Sustainable Procurement Policy also reflects changes brought about by the requirements of the Community Empowerment (Scotland) Act 2015, a fundamental review of Community Planning Partnerships, and the development of a new Local Outcomes Improvement Plan (LOIP), which has replaced the Single Outcome Agreement, and the integration of Health and Social Care.
 The Children and Young People (Scotland) Act 2014 is also a diverse piece of legislation affecting many services.

-The Climate Change (Emissions Reduction Targets) (Scotland) Order 2015, Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 and the Climate Change (Duties of Public Bodies: Reporting Requirements) (Scotland) Amendment Order 2020 will increasingly be reflected in the Council's Policy and subsequent sustainable procurement considerations.
+The Climate Change (Emissions Reduction Targets) (Scotland) Order 2015, Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 and the Climate Change (Duties of Public Bodies: Reporting Requirements) (Scotland) Amendment Order 2020 will increasingly be reflected in the Council's sustainable procurement considerations.

 The Climate Change Working Group, comprising membership across Council Services, including Procurement, will work together to develop, support and embed action on Climate Change.
 Clear indicators will be important, helping a 'measure to manage' approach and impactful actions.
-The reduction in the carbon footprint of Orkney Islands Council will be captured in the annual Climate Change Duties report.
+The reduction in the carbon footprint of the Council will be captured in the annual Climate Change Duties report.

 This Policy outlines how the Council takes a responsible and sustainable approach to procurement.
-The Policy will be reviewed as appropriate to ensure it is line with any emerging Council commitments on Climate Change and remains in accord with emerging Scottish Government Policy, reflected in the Paris Agreement on Climate Change, COP 26 and beyond as appropriate.
+The Policy will be reviewed as appropriate to ensure it is in line with any emerging Council commitments on Climate Change and remains in accordance with emerging Government Policy, reflecting the Paris Agreement on Climate Change, and the annual Conference of the Parties to the Paris Agreement (COPs).